virtual-world-framework/vwf-web/getting_started.md

 $ cd vwf-pong
 ```

 In that directory you'll find a file called `index.vwf.yaml`, which describes the simplest possible VWF application.
+In each section of this document, we will be adding code to this file as we add and demonstrate features.
+Open the file in a text editor to get started and add the following:

 ```yaml
 ---